3dim-computational-imaging/3dim-website/content/authors/jiazhang-wang/_index.md

   - Ph.D.
 Student
 ---

-Manuel Ballester is a doctoral candidate at Northwestern University and a member of the 3DIM lab led by Prof. Willomitzer.
-His research applies novel optimization techniques, advanced computational methods, and machine learning approaches to optics and imaging problems.
-He works on synthetic wavelength imaging and the improvement of holographic displays.
-He is also interested in the material characterization of semiconductors (such as CZT and Silicon) to improve sensor performance.
-Manuel completed his BSc in Mathematics in 2018 at the University of Cadiz.
-He received an MSc in Optical Physics in 2021 at the University of Erlangen-Nuremberg.
+Jiazhang Wang is a Ph.D. candidate in the Department of Electrical and Computer Engineering (ECE) at Northwestern University.
+Before joining Northwestern, he earned his master’s degree in Electrical Engineering from Columbia University and bachelor’s degree in Electrical Engineering from Huazhong University of Science and Technology (HUST).
+His research interests include computational photography, 3D optical metrology and computer vision.
+He is currently working on developing a novel eye-tracking prototype using optical metrology.